Fen Ditton

-Fen Ditton is a village on the northeast edge of Cambridge in Cambridgeshire, England.
+Fen Ditton is a village and civil parish in the South Cambridgeshire district, on the northeast edge of Cambridge in Cambridgeshire, England.
+In 2011 the parish had a population of 760.
 The parish covers an area of 5.99 km2.

 Fen Ditton lies on the east bank of the River Cam, on the road from Cambridge to Clayhithe, and close to junction 34 of the A14.
 The nearest railway station is Cambridge North; Waterbeach station is several kilometres north of the village.